34 Best Spy Thriller Books To Add To Your Library

 6. Casino Royale by Ian Fleming

 Casino Royale was Ian Fleming’s first book.
 The British author published it in 1953, and it is the first James Bond book, leading the way to the entire book and movie franchise that follows the famous spy 007.
-In the book, Bond, named 007, serves the British Secret Service in the attempt to bankrupt a Russian agent at a table.
+In the book, Bond, named 007, serves the British Secret Service in an attempt to bankrupt a Russian agent at a table.
 The mission goes south, leading to adventure, plenty of spy-related action, and a steamy romance in typical 007 fashion.

 “Surround yourself with human beings, my dear James.
 They are easier to fight for than principles.”